 John M. Miller

-John M. Miller is a co-founder and National Coordinator of the East Timor Action Network where he coordinates ETAN's New York chapter and directs ETAN's Foreign Bases Project.
-He is author of numerous articles and pamphlets, and editor and/or publisher for several newsletters and magazines.
+John M. Miller is a co-founder and Coordinator of the East Timor and Indonesia Action Network (ETAN) which works for democracy, justice and human rights in Timor-Leste, Indonesia and West Papua.
+John is currently WRL's representative to War Resisters International (WRI).
+He is author of numerous articles and pamphlets, and was editor and/or on publications committee for WIN Magazine, the Nonviolent Activist, and National Mobilization for Survival's The Mobilizer.
+He has participated in campaigns to close nuclear power plants in Virginia and the Philippines and against the militarization of the seas and military bases in New York harbor, the Pacific region and North Atlantic.
 He served as staff for a Parliamentarians for East Timor observer mission to the 1999 referendum in East Timor and has made numerous visits to East Timor.
-John has appeared on CNN, CNBC, BBC, Canadian Broadcasting, Pacifica's Democracy Now! and a numerous local radio programs.
+John has appeared on CNN, CNBC, BBC, Canadian Broadcasting, Pacifica's Democracy Now! and many local radio programs.